 When you get to the interview stage, a potential employer already knows whether you meet their basic criteria.
 So, this is the opportunity to demonstrate what distinguishes you from other candidates.
 Ask smart questions, remain engaged during the interview by listening and responding, and take all the opportunities you’re given to provide the interviewer with more information to make a positive decision about you.

-At 2i we have a wealth of experience when it comes to supporting candidates in navigating the recruitment process and finding the right role.
+At 2i we have a wealth of experience when it comes to supporting candidates to give the best first impression as a jobseeker and finding the right role.
 Contact us to find out what opportunities are available.

 Contact 2i Recruit